 The main burn (or river) running through the hamlet of Strachan is the Feugh.
 The word Feugh, some suggest, is similar to the word Fiddich, derived from the Gaelic word Fiadh/Féidh - which is a generic word for deer.
 The cartographer Timothy Pont renders the name Feugh as Feuich (c.
 1583x1614).
 Remember, in Gaelic the 'f' disappears in the genitive.

-Therefore, many believe the pronunciation is a conflation of the three aforementioned Gaelic words: strath-euch-an.
+Therefore, many believe the original pronunciation is a conflation of the three aforementioned Gaelic words: strath-euch-an.
 Meaning the "Valley of the Deer River."

 The first charters and grants pertaining to Strachan of that Ilk seems to support this thesis of a three syllable word: Stradhehhan (c.
 1189x95), Stratheuchin (c.
 1203x14), Stradhehin (c.
 1222), Strahechyn (c.
 1219x25), Strathechin (c.
 1225x39), and Stratheihan (c.
 1230).